-The cause is multifaceted, i.e., loss of teeth, poor alignment or natural wear of teeth, grinding or clenching of the teeth day and night, poor tongue position, a muscle imbalance in the tongue and the facial muscles, chronic mouth breathing, osteoarthritis, rheumatoid arthritis, trauma, etc.
+The cause is multifaceted, i.e., loss of teeth, poor alignment or natural wear of teeth, grinding or clenching of the teeth day and night, poor tongue position, a muscle imbalance in the tongue and the facial muscles, chronic mouth breathing, osteoarthritis, rheumatoid arthritis, trauma, clicking popping joints, jaw pains, etc.

 To determine if an improper relationship exists between upper arch and the lower jaw, it is necessary to relax the muscles of mastication (chewing muscles), then close the relaxed lower jaw on a trajectory that is not strained.
 In other words, the mouth closes where the muscles are most comfortable.

-To relax the muscles of mastication, a gentle pulsating stimulus (low frequency TENS) is applied to the skin for approximately one hours.
+To relax or deprogram the spastic muscles of mastication, a gentle pulsating stimulus (low frequency TENS) is applied to the skin for approximately one hours.
 Multi-channel electromyography (EMG) is used to verify the degree of muscular relaxation.

 TMD/MSD is not a rare condition.
 Every patient has some degree of Musculoskeletal dysfunction.
 It is when symptoms are manifested that people seek help.
 Many patients tend to clench and/or grind their teeth in response to unconscious stress, creating muscular dysfunction.
 This usually occurs during sleep, but it may also occur during a stressful daily experience.
 Resolution of unconscious stress which cause symptoms indicated on the Screening questionnaire may require stress counseling.
 Subconscious stress must be controlled for successful resolution of clenching and /or grinding of teeth.
 Undiagnosed brain tumors can also exhibit debilitating symptoms similar to TMD causing some patients to turn to drugs to alleviate their symptoms, or on rare occasions, even contemplate suicide.
 It is advised that TMD patients should also consult their physician and have any abnormal medical condition ruled out prior to TMD treatment.